ethanselzer/react-cursor-position/README.md

 **style** : Object - Style to be applied to the div rendered by react-cursor-position.

+## Imperative API
+**reset**: Invoking the reset method instructs react-cursor-position to recalculate its position relative to the page.

 See API Examples section of the [demo site](https://ethanselzer.github.io/react-cursor-position/#/) for more.

 ## Support